raafat-hantoush/IH_RH_DA_FT_OCT_2021/Class_Materials/Machine_Learning/Supervised_Learning/Lab/Lab_Classification_Handling_Logistic_Regression_Imbalanced_data.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# Lab | Logisitc Regression, Handling Imbalanced Data
+# Lab | Classification, Handling Imbalanced Data
 For this lab we will build a model on customer churn binary classification problem.
 You will be using `Data/DATA_Customer-Churn.csv` file.

 ### Scenario